vietbuiminh/force-academic-mk/_pages/research_ArcticLakeCores.md

   </figcaption>
 </figure>

+In this project, which I am developing into an NSF proposal with several collaborators at Dartmouth College, we will explore how changes in climate over the Holocene impacted sedimentation and sediment transport in the Arctic.

 # Overview Video
 <div class="video-container">
   <iframe src="https://www.youtube.com/embed/sW7cnWuq7w4" frameborder="0" allowfullscreen></iframe>
 </div>

-## Project Framing
-In this project, which I am developing into an NSF proposal with several collaborators at Dartmouth College, we will explore how changes in climate over the Holocene impacted sedimentation and sediment transport in the Arctic.
+The project is focused on several lakes in the Aklavik Range of the Richardson Mountains, NWT, Canada.
+These lakes record post-glacial and recent changes in sedimentation.

 <figure class="single-image">
   <img src="/assets/images/Dartmouth/lake_helicopter.JPG" alt="Lake Core Helicopter">